spacecatpixel/lokidocs/docs/Lokinet/Guides/SNApps.md

 Then run lokinet:

-    $ lokinet
+`$ ./lokinet`

 ## DNS

-Make sure your dns resolver is set to `127.0.0.1`, this conflicts with `systemd-resolved`, the current solution is to `systemctl stop systemd-resolved`
+Make sure your dns resolver is set to `127.3.2.1`, this conflicts with `systemd-resolved`, the current solution is to `systemctl stop systemd-resolved`

-Back up `/etc/resolv.conf` and put `nameserver 127.0.0.1` as the first line of that file.
+Back up `/etc/resolv.conf` and put `nameserver 127.3.2.1` as the first line of that file.

 This step is required for resolving the `.loki` tld.